Home

 You're ready to go

-Put your selected spices into the prepared bottles.
-Next put in the garlic skewer if you are using it and then add whatever combination of fresh herbs you choose to.
+2. Next put in the garlic skewer if you are using it and then add whatever combination of fresh herbs you choose to.
 Parsley is great for keeping down floating spices and should be added last.

-Now add the vinegar up to ½" of the top, put the stopper and let the bottle stand at least 24 hours.
-You may need to refill the bottle as some herbs and spices tend to soak up the vinegar.
+3. Now add the vinegar up to 12.5mm (½") of the top; put on the stopper and let the bottle stand at least 24 hours.

-All you need to do now is tie a raffia bow around your bottle of herb vinegar, attach a rustic home-made gift tag and you are ready to gift it to any gourmet or non-gourmet chef.
+5. All you need to do now is tie a raffia bow around your bottle of herb vinegar, attach a rustic home-made gift tag and you are ready to gift it to any gourmet or non-gourmet chef.

-A word of caution... avoid using any metal utensils or equipment when making herb vinegars, either during cooking or storing, as metal reacts with vinegar.
+A word of caution... avoid using any metal utensils or equipment when making herb vinegars either during cooking or storing, as metal reacts with vinegar.

 Back to Growing Herbs